k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 1. In the Google Cloud console
    * Select **IAM & admin** > **Service account**.
-   * Find the service account you want to use.
+   * Find the service account you would like to use.
    * Open your service account's Actions ⋮ menu, then select **Create key**.
    * In the resulting **Create private key** dialog, select the **JSON** option, create the key and download it.
 2. Locate the file in the Fabric server.